 4. A single blade will last for anything between four to five good shaves before needing replaced.
 A cartridge loses its edged after two shaves at best.

-You can read more advice and information on the topic of safety razors by viewing our Timor Safety Razor blog post, the History of Shaving page, and the History of Gillette Razors page.
+You can read more advice and information on the topic of safety razors by viewing these blog posts:

 Using a double edged safety razor is very simple, once you have taken a few minutes to master the basic technique of using this type of razor.